 HST Global, Inc. is an Integrated Health and Wellness company that is developing and/or acquiring a network of Wellness Centers worldwide that are primarily focused on the homeopathic and alternative treatment of late stage cancer.
 In addition, the company intends to acquire innovative products for the treatment of late stage cancer.
 In this regard, the company primarily focuses on homeopathic and alternative product candidates that are undergoing or have already completed significant clinical testing for the treatment of late stage cancer.
+The development of new and emerging technologies will broaden the company's direction and incorporate products that are associated with the biotechnology industry.
+They will strengthen the company's relationship with its targeted clinical partners and broaden the channels of distribution currently available to the company.

-The company has identified the growing acceptance of alternative cancer treatments worldwide which has placed us in a position to open our own brand of Cancer Treatment Centers.
+The company has identified the growing acceptance of alternative cancer treatments worldwide which has placed us in a perfect position to open our own brand of Cancer Treatment Centers.
 This strategy will enable the company to address the challenges individuals face in the treatment of cancer in the later stages.